rubenperegrina/hashnode-rubenperegrina/clu2oshgu000309l98tmo05xm.md

 Wiz is a front-end internal framework made by Google, they used in many products, one of them are: **Google Drive, Google Photos, Google Maps, YouTube, Gmail**.

-Wiz had been used for a while, but we don't know mucho of them because it is not open source, we know that they have the **Signals** of Angular and a **resumability** feature.
+Wiz had been used for a while, but we don't know much of them because it is not open source, we know that they have the **Signals** of Angular and a **resumability** feature.

 ## What we can expect?